nexuslarptools/nexuslarpsite/README.md

 - Utilities like `getUserData` now accept `options.enabled` and image hooks (`useImgQuery`, `useImgBucketQuery`, `usePresignedImgQuery`) also accept `options.enabled` to avoid pre-auth network calls.

 How is `isAuthenticated` derived?
-- Primary signal: presence of a cookie whose name starts with `_oidc_raczylo` (set by the backend after login).
+- The SPA does not try to read cookies.
+It calls `/api/v1/Users/Permission` with `credentials: 'include'`:
+  - 200 OK with an AuthLevel -> authenticated
+  - 401/403 or network error -> treated as unauthenticated
 - There is no OAuth callback page in BFF mode.
 The frontend does not process tokens or redirects; the backend handles the full flow and sets cookies.
-A legacy `localStorage.sessionActive` hint may exist from older builds, but it is not required and can be ignored.

 ## Environment Configuration